sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

 #### Windows

-The Sensu agent stores service logs to the location specified by the `log-file` configuration flag (default: `%ALLUSERSPROFILE%\sensu\log\sensu-agent.log`, `C:\ProgramData\sensu\log\sensu-agent.log` on standard Windows installations).
+The Sensu agent stores service logs to the location specified by the `log-file` configuration flag (default `%ALLUSERSPROFILE%\sensu\log\sensu-agent.log`, `C:\ProgramData\sensu\log\sensu-agent.log` on standard Windows installations).
 For more information about managing the Sensu agent for Windows, see the [agent reference][1].
 You can also view agent events using the Windows Event Viewer, under Windows Logs, as events with source SensuAgent.

-If you're running a [binary-only distribution of the Sensu agent for Windows][2], you can follow the service log printed to standard output using the following command.
+If you're running a [binary-only distribution of the Sensu agent for Windows][2], you can follow the service log printed to standard output using this command:

 {{< highlight text >}}
 Get-Content -  Path "C:\scripts\test.txt" -Wait